danielclough/wtf/METHOD.md

 ### Positive Epistemology

+Why should you accept that life proceeds by a process of Natural Selection and not by a Metaphysical Miracle?

+You "shouldn't".

+You may believe whatever you find compelling and and useful, and to consider your beliefs in ways that can be tested.

 It is important to recognize our `Fundamental Ignorance` which leaves open the possibility for new discovery.

 A valid model is not expected to explain everything.

+Valid models should have some predictive power.

-> Note that we can only update our Knowledge by executing a Test or (Axiomatically) by exploring a Paradigm.
+> Note: that we can only update our Knowledge by executing a Test or (Axiomatically) by exploring a Paradigm.

 ```mermaid
 stateDiagram-v2